superfly/docs/blueprints/bridge-deployments-wireguard.html.md

 Once that's done, you're off to the races!

-On your laptop, make the config for the target server with `fly wireguard create`, you'll need the following information:
+On your laptop, make the config for the target server with `fly wireguard create`.
+You'll need the following information:

 - The organization you want to join that server to (such as `personal`, or your company's name).
-- The region you want to create the peer in, you should choose [the closest region to the target machine](https://fly.io/docs/reference/regions/).
+- The region you want to create the peer in: you should choose [the closest region to the target machine](https://fly.io/docs/reference/regions/).
   - If you're really not sure which region is the closest, here's a magic command you can try: `curl -Iso /dev/null -w '%header{fly-request-id}' https://fly.io | cut -d- -f2`.
 - The name you want to use for that machine, such as the hostname.
 - A path to put the generated WireGuard config, such as `~/fly0.conf` to drop it as `fly0.conf` in your home directory.